pudly/schmopera-hugo/content/articles/is-the-cost-of-a-music-degree-ethical.md

 ---
-title: Is the Cost of a Music Degree Ethical?
+title: "Is the Cost of a Music Degree Ethical?"
 ---

 <p>